Upgrading to 3.12

 Versions to upgrade from

-If your existing deployment predates these releases, you should first upgrade to one of these versions, let it run for a while, resolve any issues that come up, and only then upgrade to 3.10.
+If your existing deployment is older than this, you should first upgrade to 3.10.1, let it run for a while, resolve any issues that come up, and only then upgrade to 3.12.

 Installation from tarball